swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle/README.md

 ### Database connection timeout

-The PostgreSQL client may hang if the database is unreachable.
+The PostgreSQL client may freeze if the database is unreachable.
 This is a known issue with PostgresNIO.
 Ensure:
 1. Database is running and accessible
 2. Security groups are properly configured
 3. Network connectivity is available